opinionstage/opinionstage-wordpress-plugin/readme.txt

 = Are Opinion Stage items responsive? =

-Yes, all item formats (e.g. poll, quiz, survey, form, etc) created with Opinion Stage are fully responsive, and designed to optimally display on mobile, tablet and desktop
+Yes, all item formats (poll, quiz, survey & form) created with Opinion Stage are fully responsive, and designed to optimally display on mobile, tablet and desktop

 = What interactive item formats does Opinion Stage support? =

-With Opinion Stage you can create the following item formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
-We are constantly adding additional interactive formats so stay tuned!
+With Opinion Stage you can create the following item formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Form & Story.

 = What is the difference between a poll and a survey =